 The physical supply of fuel will continue according to the current process of Ferries Division under the Department of Enterprise Services contract.
-The physical supply price is based on the Oil Price Information Service (OPIS) index for ultra-low sulfur diesel for Tacoma and Anacortes, with taxes and other costs determined by the supply contract.
+Under this contract, the Ferries Division purchases ten-percent biodiesel at the price of five-percent biodiesel.
+The physical supply price is based on the Oil Price Information Service (OPIS) index for ultra-low sulfur diesel and five-percent biodiesel for Portland, Tacoma, and Anacortes, with taxes and other costs determined by the supply contract.